 The eSafety Commissioner has three investigative teams working in cyber bullying, ‘harmful and illegal content’ and image-based abuse.
 It can act on a young person’s behalf in serious cyber-bullying cases, any Australian can anonymously report harmful and illegal content to it, and it has civil penalty powers when it comes to image-based abuse.

 “If you get targeted and think ‘I don’t know how to stop this, where do I go’ our big mantra is we’re here to help,” Kellie says.
 “It’s good that people know about us before they get to the pointy end.”

 The eSafety Commissioner has a wealth of free online resources to help students, parents and schools.
 It includes tips for staying safe online during the Covid-19 pandemic and specific advice and resources for parents, educators, children and young people.

-It also has a series of free webinars for parents and carers, with topics including ‘Tech, teens and time online’ and ‘Keeping your sanity and supporting your kids online’, as well as free teacher professional learning webinars for educators.
-Titled ‘Online risks and protective factors’, the sessions will be held in terms two and three, with new content including how to address unwanted contact, cyberbullying and inappropriate content.
+It also has a series of free teacher professional learning webinars for educators.
+Titled ‘Online risks and protective factors’, the sessions will be held until early October, with new content including how to address unwanted contact, cyberbullying and inappropriate content.